 How asenapine works

-Asenapine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Asenapine is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 - ₹58 to ₹89Sun Pharmaceutical Industries Ltd2 variant(s)

-- Do not eat or drink for 10 minutes after taking asenapine.
+- It is advisable not to eat or drink anything for 10 minutes after taking the medicine.

 Asenapine is not narcotic, controlled substance